Corduroy: Etymology

-The word corduroy is from cord and duroy, a coarse woollen cloth made in England in the 18th century.
-Although the origin of duroy is not attested and although its likely meaning is du roi (of the King), it does not follow that the full phrase corde du roi derives from the cord of the King.
-This is probably a false etymology.
+A common false etymology holds that the word "corduroy" derives from the French phrase corde du roi or the cord of the king.
+The word corduroy is from cord (i.e., rope) and duroy, which was a coarse woollen cloth made in England in the 18th century.

 Variations

 Corduroy is made by weaving extra sets of fibre into the base fabric to form vertical ridges called wales.
 The wales are built so that clear lines can be seen when they are cut into pile.

 Corduroy is considered a durable cloth and is found in the construction of trousers, jackets, and shirts.
 The width of the wales varies between fabric styles and is specified by wale count—the number of wales per inch.
+A wale is a column of loops running lengthwise, corresponding to the warp of woven fabric.
 The lower the number, the thicker the wales' width (e.g., 4-wale is much thicker than 11-wale).
 Wale count per inch can vary from 1.5 to 21, although the traditional standard is usually between 10 and 12.
 Wide wale is more commonly used in trousers, and furniture upholstery (primarily couches); medium, narrow, and fine wale fabrics are usually found in garments worn above the waist.

 The primary types of corduroy are: